 In 2013, the collaborative research of young scientists from the Taras Shevchenko National University of Kyiv and JINR was awarded the Prize of the Ukranian President.

-The collaboration with Ukraine is almost for each field of JINR scientific researches, but mostly they collaborates with each other for theoretical physics, researches of elementary particle physics and relativistic nuclear physics, condensed matter physics.
+The collaboration with Ukraine is almost for each field of JINR scientific research, but scientists mostly collaborate with each other in the fields of theoretical physics, researches of elementary particle physics and relativistic nuclear physics, condensed matter physics.

 - Theoretical Physics

 - Elementary Particle Physics and Relativistic Nuclear Physics

 - Nuclear physics